Register a Birth

 - baby's mother's maiden name

-You can buy extra short and full certificates from the Registration Officer at the time of registration (a full certificate shows all the details recorded in the register).
+Full certificates from the Registration Officer at the time of registration are £11 (a full certificate shows all the details recorded in the register).
 Please see the fees section for current charges.

 If the parents of the child were not married to each other at the time of the birth, but they later marry each other, the birth should be re-registered.